[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 The Mirror: When You See Israel, You See Yourself

-So when you see the Jewish people—still here, still preserved, still woven into God’s unfinished plan after everything they’ve done and everything that’s been done to them—you are not looking at a political issue.
+So when you see the Jewish people—still here, still reading the Torah in the language of Moses after 3,000 years, still gathering in Jerusalem after two millennia of exile, still woven into God’s unfinished plan after everything they’ve done and everything that’s been done to them—you are not looking at a political issue.

 You are looking at a mirror.